prometheus/proposals/proposals/0072-remote-write-restart-from-savepoint.md

 * https://github.com/prometheus/prometheus/pull/9862
 * https://github.com/ptodev/prometheus/pull/1

-I believe the issue for [tsdb/agent: Prevent unread segments from being truncated](https://github.com/prometheus/prometheus/issues/17616) would need to be completed but can stand on its own as it's purely for notifying when segments have been read.

 * **Other docs or links:**

 > This effort aims to have an agreed upon design with requirements for completing the work to allow remote write to restart data delivery from a savepoint and not from `time.Now()`